Attitude of Gratitude: A Grounded Mindfulness Practice

 Small things count.

-A secular gratitude practice simply trains attention.
-You pause, notice, name what you appreciate, and return to the next moment.
+A secular gratitude practice is not a demand to feel cheerful.
+It is a trainable shift in attention: pause, notice, name what is still supportive, and re-enter the next moment.
 For a slower starter guide, gratitude for beginners can help you keep the practice simple.

 Five Attitude of Gratitude Facts Worth Remembering